 With red tide impacting life along the shores of Sarasota Bay, it’s crucial to know what each of us can do to be more Florida-Friendly.
 Here’s a list of 8 things you can do to reduce personal nitrogen pollution:

 Fertilizer containing can contribute excess nitrogen pollution to local waterways when it rains.
 Did you know that there is a summertime ban in Sarasota and Manatee Counties on applying fertilizers that contain nitrogen and phosphorus?
-During the rest of the year, if you must fertilize, use a product with slow-release nitrogen, or try amending your soil with compost.
+During the rest of the year, use a product with slow-release nitrogen, or try amending your soil with compost.
 Visit befloridian.org for product recommendations and local ordinances.